yhwang1990/code-bsm-release/README.md

 ## Datasets

-This repository provides all datasets used in the experiments except ``Pokec'' (available at <https://snap.stanford.edu/data/soc-pokec.html>, which is too large to be uploaded).
-If you need the Pokec dataset in your experiments, feel free to contact [Yanhao Wang](mailto:yhwang@dase.ecnu.edu.cn).
+This repository provides all datasets used in the experiments except Pokec (from <https://snap.stanford.edu/data/soc-pokec.html>, which is too large to be uploaded).
+If you need the Pokec dataset, feel free to contact [Yanhao Wang](mailto:yhwang@dase.ecnu.edu.cn).

-## Run the experiments
+## Instructions

-### Library
+### Prerequisites

 The following libraries should be installed properly for the experiments.

-1. Python 3;
+1. Python 3.x;
-2. Gurobi Optimizer 9 (<https://www.gurobi.com/products/gurobi-optimizer/>) for BSM-Optimal only;
+2. Gurobi Optimizer 9.x (<https://www.gurobi.com/products/gurobi-optimizer/>) for BSM-Optimal;
 3. NumPy 1.20+ (<https://numpy.org/>);
 4. NetworkX 2+ (<https://networkx.org/>);
 5. Matplotlib 3+ (<https://matplotlib.org/>).